-Stages Status of project 'Essential' projects Pre-2011 Stage 1 - 2012 to 2017 Stage 2 - 2018 to 2022 'Essential' projects are highlighted in grey.
-These are projects that must happen if the policy objectives set out in the AAP are to be met in full.
+Stages Status of project 'Essential' projects Pre-2011 Stage 1 - 2012 to 2017 Stage 2 - 2018 to 2022 'Committed' - where they are ready to go and funding has been secured 'Planned' - scope of project is defined with the intention to deliver, but funding yet to be identified 'Emerging' - need for a project identified, but scope yet to be defined and funding yet to be secured.
+'Essential' projects are highlighted in grey.
+These are projects that must happen if the policy objectives set out in the LTCLP are to be met in full.